awslabs/amazon-kinesis-video-streams-webrtc-sdk-c/README.md

 ```shell
 ./samples/kvsWebrtcClientMasterGstSample <channelName> <mediaType> <sourceType>
 ```
 Pass the desired media and source type when running the sample.
-The mediaType can be `audio-video` or `video-only`.
-To use the **Storage For WebRTC** feature, use `audio-video-storage` as the mediaType.
+The mediaType parameter supports three values: `audio-video`, `video-only`, and `audio-video-storage` (WebRTC Storage).
 The source type can be `testsrc`, `devicesrc`, or `rtspsrc`.
 Specify the RTSP URI if using `rtspsrc`:

 ```shell
 ./samples/kvsWebrtcClientMasterGstSample <channelName> <mediaType> rtspsrc rtsp://<rtspUri>